microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Advanced/Adding-Column-Variants.md

 There are often instances where a single piece of data can be expressed or displayed in multiple ways.
 Prior to SDK version `1.3`, table authors were forced to add one column for each way the data can be displayed.

-For example, suppose a table author exposes a "Process" column whose data that identifies which process is associated with a given row.
+For example, suppose a table author exposes a "Process" column whose data identifies which process is associated with a given row.
 This data can be expressed in multiple ways:
 * The process name
 * The process numeric identifier (PID)
 * The process name + PID